-This Return to Office Booklet gives staff all the information required when preparing to attend the office, to ensure they are aware of all control measures in place to protect against the spread of COVID-19.
+This Household Survey Interviewer Booklet gives staff all the information required when preparing to carry out field work, to ensure they are aware of all control measures in place to protect against the spread of COVID-19.

 This document is a living document which may be supplemented by further measures introduced by Government and any advice issued as a result.